jpikl/cfxnes/app/README.md

 ## Development

-Run `gulp` to see available task and their options.
+Run `gulp` to see available tasks and their options.